-Currently the school's support team comprises of the Head of Learning Development and the Learning Development Assistants, plus two 1:1 Learning Support assistants who specifically support two deaf pupils with cochlear implants who have EHC plans.
+Currently the school's support team comprises of the Head of Learning Development and the Learning Development Assistants, plus two 1:1 Learning Support assistants who specifically support pupils with EHC plans.

 6. Records

 Reports of SEND children are filed in the Learning Development room.